Alleviating Audience Anxieties about In-Person Attendance

 EVERYONE HAS BEEN ON THEIR OWN JOURNEY

-For the past 15 months it is important to acknowledge that everybody has been on their own journey.
-Some may feel very comfortable attending face-to-face events again, others may find it overwhelming to be near a large crowd.
-By understanding that everybody has been on their own journey and to not treat the audience as one, will make for a much better experience for those who are worried about attending live again.
+It is important to acknowledge that everybody has been on their own journey throughout the pandemic.
+Some may feel very comfortable attending events in person again, others may find it overwhelming to be near a large crowd.
+By understanding that everybody has been on their own journey and not treating the audience as one, will make for a much better experience for those who are worried about attending live again.

 BE CLEAR ON THE AVAILABLE SUPPORT